num0005/h2codez_docs/docs/H2CodezLauncher/Launcher Features.md

 If the user has his selection on physics then it will search for a physics folder.
 If we have our path set to objects\multi\test then it will compile a JMSv2 file from objects\multi\test\physics.
 This one does get placed in its proper folder so you're done here.

 If the user has his selection on render then the next action will depend upon the compile type chosen by the dropdown in the bottom left.
-If the user has his selection on render and BSP choosen in the bottom left drop down then it will search for a render folder.
+If the user has his selection on render and BSP chosen in the bottom left drop down then it will search for a render folder.
 If we have our path set to objects\multi\test then it will compile a ASS/JMS/JMSv2 file from objects\multi\test\render.
 This one does get placed in its proper folder.
-If the user has his selection on render and DAE choosen in the bottom left drop down then it we can ignore the previous template we setup as the file can be compiled from anywhere.
+If the user has his selection on render and DAE chosen in the bottom left drop down then it we can ignore the previous template we setup as the file can be compiled from anywhere.

 If the user has his selection on all or objects it will run through all of the above and create a model tag and link the results of the previous instructions if any.
 An object tag will also be created that links the model tag.
 You can use the object type drop down to select an object type.